CONDENSED MATTER PHYSICS

 space chapter 2 Quantum dynamics - time evolution and the

-Shroedinger equation - the Shroedinger versus the
+Schroedinger equation - the Schroedinger versus the

 Heisenberg picture - simple harmonic oscillator -